fPrager/abfahrtsgarten/README.md

 						the monitor would be 8 or 5 minutes, which is realy short to

-					     one station after "rathausplauen" comes "kaitzerstraﬂe" wich is just "used" by the 85, for that station it is much easier to get the next bus because no other traffic "dumps" the dvb-response'''
+					     one station after "rathausplauen" comes "kaitzerstraﬂe" wich is just "used" by the 85, for that station it is much easier to get the next bus because no other traffic "dumps" the dvb-response

-	'''_minToAltStation	: how long needs the bus from the wanted station to the alternative station'''
+    _minToAltStation	: how long needs the bus from the wanted station to the alternative station

    main.py

-	'''SECONDS_TO_REQUEST	: pause between to requests of the arrival-time'''
+    SECONDS_TO_REQUEST	: pause between to requests of the arrival-time

-	'''POWER_BUTTON_PIN	: Pin-number of an GPIO - Button to get some input-signals'''
+    POWER_BUTTON_PIN	: Pin-number of an GPIO - Button to get some input-signals

    actor.py

-	'''nr-ids of the command-manager'''
+    nr-ids of the command-manager

-	'''BAUD_RATE		: the baud-rate of the serial-connection, must be the same of the Arduino script'''
+    BAUD_RATE		: the baud-rate of the serial-connection, must be the same of the Arduino script

 "Actor"

    actor.ino

-	'''BAUD_RATE 		: the baud-rate of the serial-connection, must be the same of the Raspberry Pi script'''
+    BAUD_RATE 		: the baud-rate of the serial-connection, must be the same of the Raspberry Pi script

-	'''BUS_PIN			: analog Signal-Pin of the Servo'''
-	'''BUS_DRIVE_DELAY 	: how long is the interruption from one servo position to the next, means it's the bus-drive-speed'''
-	'''BUS_TOGGLE_PIN		: connection to the transistor to control the power-consumption of the servo'''
-	'''BUS_0_POS		: what value of the analog signal is the "lowest" position of the bus/servo'''
-	'''BUS_100_POS		: what value is the "highest" position of the bus/servo'''
+    BUS_PIN			: analog Signal-Pin of the Servo''' BUS_DRIVE_DELAY 	: how long is the interruption from one servo position to the next, means it's the bus-drive-speed BUS_TOGGLE_PIN		: connection to the transistor to control the power-consumption of the servo BUS_0_POS		: what value of the analog signal is the "lowest" position of the bus/servo BUS_100_POS		: what value is the "highest" position of the bus/servo

-	'''DISPLAY_BRIGHTNESS	: see Adafruit_LEDBackpack-library which values are possible'''
+    DISPLAY_BRIGHTNESS	: see Adafruit_LEDBackpack-library which values are possible
-	'''DISPLAY_CLEAR_SPEED	: how fast the line will come from above to clear the display, in ms'''
-	'''DISPLAY_TEXT_SPEED	: Time how long the text stays in one position, in ms, means its the setting of the text-scroll-speed on the 8x8-Matrix'''
+    DISPLAY_CLEAR_SPEED	: how fast the line will come from above to clear the display, in ms DISPLAY_TEXT_SPEED	: Time how long the text stays in one position, in ms, means its the setting of the text-scroll-speed on the 8x8-Matrix